PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 </p>

 <h2>Realms</h2>
+<p>The Realms of the Wheel, also called Spokes, are differentiated worlds that have grown around the various Entities.
+They are filled with living people of various shapes, plants and fauna, and odd localized physics.
+Each Realm is defined and seperate, and the ways one can travel from one to the next are often esoteric.
+It is as possible to walk from Rot to Sable as it is to sail on a ship from Velde through Ebb and into the Maze.
+Travel between the Spokes often has more to do with what it FEELS like should happen rather than what should logically occur.</p>
 <h3>Ossiary</h3>
 <p>"In Secrets Defined"
 <ul>
   <li>A place known for symmetry, absolute law and absolute silence.
-All secrets are kept and never spoken</li>
-  <li>Secrets are traded and bartered for in the shape of perfectly formed pearls</li>
+All secrets are kept and never spoken.
+A place of byzantine laws and order kept at the pace of the clock's tick.
+Peoples that live in Ossiary tend to live a life of monastic service and simplicity.
+At their worse, they are known for being extremely selfish and insular, to the point of abject cruelty.</li>
+  <li>Ossiary is formed of a multitude of bone white cubes floating together in the ether.
+Each cube has localized gravity that adheres to each of its six sides.
+The image of Ossiary is dominated by a massive mega-cathedral on the largest cube, Ecclesia.</li>
+  <li>Ossiary has no trade, people perform their functiions and are sustained.</li>
   <li>Native Inhabitants: Crowns, Bone Wasps</li>
   <li>Capital City: Ecclesia</li>
 </ul>